Diontae Johnson Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 - This week Johnson will face the NFL's eighth-ranked pass defense (230.2 yards allowed per game).

-- With 27 passing TDs conceded this year, the Browns defense is ranked 26th in the league.
+- At 1.8 passing TDs conceded per game, the Browns defense is ranked 26th in the league.

 Recent Performances